pjaos/ct6_meter_os/README.md

 More information on this is detailed in the [Android App](software/Android_App/README.md) folder in the software folder.

 # Purchasing CT6 units
-If you are interested in purchasing the assembled PCB or a PCB + the case please email pausten.os@gmail.com to register your interest.
-I have some available and could add them to https://www.tindie.com/ to allow them to be purchased.
+If you are interested in purchasing a PCB, assembled PCB or the case please email pausten.os@gmail.com to register your interest.
+I'll let you know when I have parts available and I plan to add them to https://www.tindie.com/ when they are available.

 # Discalimer
 This project is designed to use the YHDC SCT013 100A 0-1V split core current transformer.
 No other current transformer is currently supported.
 As mains voltage is dangerous it is the users responsibility to connect these current clamps using this hardware.